-- Carrying out a First Aid Risk Assessment to determine the first aid provision requirements for our premises - It is our policy to ensure that the First Aid Risk Assessment will be reviewed periodically or following any significant changes that may affect first aid provision - $\circ~$ The First Aid Risk Assessment Form will be used to produce the First Aid Needs Assessment for our site - Ensuring that there are a sufficient number of trained first aiders on duty and available for the numbers and risks on the premises in accordance with the First Aid Risk Assessment - Ensuring that there are suitable and sufficient facilities and equipment available to administer first aid/medicines in accordance with the First Aid Risk Assessment - Ensuring the above provisions are clear and shared with all who may require them
+- Carrying out a First Aid Risk Assessment to determine the first aid provision requirements for our premises; - It is our policy to ensure that the first aid risk assessment will be reviewed periodically or following any significant changes that may affect first aid provision; - the first aid risk assessment form will be used to produce the first aid needs assessment for our site; - ensuring that there are a sufficient number of trained first aiders on duty and available for the numbers and risks on the premises in accordance with the first aid risk assessment; - ensuring that there are suitable and sufficient facilities and equipment available to administer first aid/medicines in accordance with the first aid risk assessment; - ensuring the above provisions are clear and shared with all who may require them.

-The responsible manager/ designated person will ensure that appropriate numbers of qualified first aiders or appointed persons are nominated as identified by completion of the First Aid Needs Assessment and that they are adequately trained to meet their statutory duties.
+The responsible manager/designated person will ensure that appropriate numbers of qualified first aiders or appointed persons are nominated as identified by completion of the first aid needs assessment and that they are adequately trained to meet their statutory duties.

-3. First Aid Provision
+3. First aid provision

-It is the responsibility of the FAW/ first aiders to check the contents of all first aid kits half termly, or if large amounts of stock have been used.
+It is the responsibility of the First Aid at Work (FAW)/first aiders to check the contents of all first aid boxes half termly, or if large amounts of stock have been used.
+The first aiders are responsible for maintaining first aid supplies for the first aid boxes ensuring they are equipped at all times, along with administering first aid in the school to pupils & adults.